valotr0n/hellojavaFX/README.md

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This repo is dedicated to java lab work.
+The labs foucs on develop GUIs using the JavaFX lib and dev various APIs in the backend and dev many other backend func

 ## Folder Structure